lacanoid/datalink/docs/README.md

 In addition to this, the extension provides a number of additional features:
 - URL manipulation
+- File system to URL mapping
 - Web access via CURL
 - File reading and writing
-- File system to URL mapping
+- Directory permissions system
 - Compatibility functions

 There are a number of reasons one might want to keep some data in files insted of storing it in a database.